9630613/Trajectory-planning-of-UR10-robot/README.md

 # Inverse kinematics
 Controling the robot is with joint configuration, so q matrix That is the joint configuration at every moment is given.
 $$𝑞′ = 𝐽_{𝐴−1}(𝑞) $$
 With integrating from drivative of q, the joint configuration (q) is produced, but there is a problem when a joint is in singularity.
 As the result, the jacobian loses its rank and we can’t control the robot.
-That will stops the robot from working or moves it undesirably. thus, the Damped last squares method is used.
+That will stops the robot from working or moves it undesirably. thus, the Damped last squares method is introduced.
 $$𝐽^* = 𝐽^T(𝐽 𝐽^T + {𝛾^2}I)^{-1}$$
 Now with using a suitable γ , we can control robot in the singularities.